Course

 Course Description

-Mathematics is everywhere.
-This one semester course for liberal arts students explores mathematics topics in order to improve quantitative reasoning and decision-making in everyday life, as well as to develop an appreciation for the power and beauty of mathematics in the world around us.
-Topics of study vary by term and instructor.
+This course for liberal arts students explores mathematics topics in order to improve quantitative reasoning and decision-making in everyday life, as well as to develop an appreciation for the power and beauty of mathematics in the world around us.
+Topics of study vary by term and by instructor.
 Good English writing and communications skills are recommended.

 Course Content